Lenny Von Dohlen: Theater

-Personal life
+Death

-He died on July 5, 2022, after a long illness.
+Von Dohlen died on July 5, 2022, aged 63, in Los Angeles, after a long illness.
 His death was announced by his sister Catherine on Facebook three days later.
 He had a daughter, Hazel, and a partner, playwright James Still.
-He predeceased his mother, Gay Von Dohlen; and siblings Mary Gay, Catherine and John David.
-His father, Leonard, died in 2009.
+He predeceased his mother, Gay Von Dohlen, and his siblings (Mary Gay, Catherine and John David).
+His father, Leonard Harold Von Dohlen III, died in 2009.